Postdoc: Nano-mechanical dynamics of single protein-chaperone complexes, studied with optical tweezers and super-resolution fluorescence

 See also tansgroup.amolf.nl

+You need to meet the requirements for a doctors-degree and must have research experience in a non-Dutch academic environment.
 We are looking for an outstanding experimental physicist or chemist with an interest in single-molecule biophysics, and a strong drive to excel in a ambitious international environment.

 Terms of employment

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of four years.
-AMOLF assists any new postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of two years.
+AMOLF assists any new foreign postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.

 Prof.dr. ir.
 Sander Tans